Accenture/reactive-interaction-gateway/README.md

 # RIG - Reactive Interaction Gateway

-> **Warning: not (quite) production ready yet!**
->
-> With the 1.0 release, the most important features are there, but we're still in the
+> With the 1.0 release, the most important features are there.
+We're still in
-> process of running performance and security tests.
-Feel free to evaluate RIG for
+> the process of running performance and security tests, so we recommend RIG
-> your project, but make sure to test the setup thoroughly before thinking about running
-> it in production - you have been warned.
+> mostly for smaller deployments at the moment.

 RIG is a scalable, open source gateway to your microservices.
 It solves the problem of connection state (which users are online currently, with which devices), which allows your